AdobeDocs/audience-manager.pt-BR/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-contents.md

 ---
-description: Formate o conteúdo do arquivo de metadados Audience Optimization de acordo com essas especificações.
+description: Formate o conteúdo do arquivo de metadados do Audience Optimization de acordo com essas especificações.
 seo-description: Format the contents of your Audience Optimization metadata file according to these specifications.
 seo-title: Content Format for Metadata Files
 solution: Audience Manager